Ab-Soul Says Black Hippy Is Not a ‘California Movement,’ Won’t Compete for Drake’s Position

 Being as how all of you guys in Black Hippy are totally different — you, Kendrick Lamar, Jay Rock and Schoolboy Q — what would you say is the glue that holds you all together?

 It’s good that we all come from relatively the same area, so we’ve all kinda been around.
-I’m familiar with what goes on on Figg [Street, Schoolboy Q's neighborhood].
+I’m familiar with what goes on on Figg [Figueroa Street in South Central LA, Schoolboy Q's neighborhood].
 I’m from Carson; Jay Rock is familiar with what goes on in Carson, even though he’s from the projects in Watts.
 So that definitely helps out a lot, that we’re able to join forces and string it all together that way.
 But I think we’re all really brothers.
 I really feel like we’re all brothers.
 We all wanna see each other win, genuinely.
 I honestly feel that way.

 You and Q are particularly tight, always going back and forth with each other.